811 Naval Air Squadron: Interwar (1933-1939)

-The squadron was formed on 3 April 1933 by amalgamating No. 465 and No. 466 Fleet Torpedo Flights, and served aboard the aircraft carrier HMS Furious in the Home Fleet.
-Initially equipped with the Blackburn Ripon Mk.II, these were replaced in January 1935 with the Blackburn Baffin, which were in turn replaced by the Fairey Swordfish Mk.I in October 1936.
-In December 1938 the Furious was paid off, and the next year 811 Squadron was assigned to her sister ship HMS Courageous.
-The squadron lost much of its personnel and all of its aircraft when Courageous was sunk by a U-boat on 17 September 1939, and the survivors of 811 and 812 squadrons were reformed into 815 Naval Air Squadron.
+The squadron was formed at RAF Gosport, Hampshire, on 3 April 1933 by amalgamating No. 465 and No. 466 (Fleet Torpedo) Flights, and served aboard the aircraft carrier HMS Furious in the Home Fleet.
+Initially equipped with Blackburn Ripon Mk.II torpedo bomber aircraft, these were replaced in January 1935 with Blackburn Baffin torpdeo bombgers, which were in turn replaced by Fairey Swordfish Mk.I torpedo bombers in October 1936.

+In December 1938 HMS Furious was paid off, and the next year 811 Squadron was assigned to her sister ship HMS Courageous.
+The squadron was one of the units that were transferred to the Admiralty when it assumed control of the FAA on 24 May 1939., however, it disbanded on the same day at RNAS Donibristle (HMS Merlin), Fife, merging with 822 Squadron to form 767 Naval Air Squadron.